ajedda/ajedda.github.io/_posts/2020-3-7-detection_idiom_concepts_and_static_polymorphisim.md

 };
 ```

 But this does not come freely.
-First, we should use the instances of WorkerA and WorkerB as references, which can be annoying (you will have to add ```using WorkerInterface::process``` if not).
+First, we should use the instances of WorkerA and WorkerB as references, which can be annoying (you will have to add ```using WorkerInterface::handle``` if not).
 Second, it may be annoying to inherit from the interface with an extra work ranging from adding few lines to creating wrapper classes.
 Third, some reviewers may just hate that extra indirection for performance reasons (even though this does not have that big of an impact, and can be zero in many cases).

-The answer to these problems is usually static polymorphisim.
-How do we implement this nice default handlers in static polymorphisim.
+An answer to these problems is static polymorphisim.
+How do we implement the default handlers in static polymorphisim.
 The answer is the detection idiom.
 Concepts will help us even more.
 Let me walk you through an example.

 Let's create our first concept for MsgA and MsgB classes.